 If you want to stand out, don't follow the herd.
 Marketers have saturated cold outreach channels to the point of exhaustion.

-On average, recipients click less than three in 100 emails.
+On average, recipients click fewer than three in 100 emails.
 The cost, invasiveness and futility of cold calling have consigned it to the deep freeze.
-Direct mail, networking and events will make a return to the table once COVID-19 working restrictions pass, but do they present genuine opportunities to make proactive pitches, or are they a waste of precious time and resources?
+Direct mail, networking and events have returned to the table now COVID-19 working restrictions have passed, but do they present genuine opportunities to make proactive pitches, or are they a waste of precious time and resources?

 Social media has never been noisier, but it offers direct relationship-building opportunities that other channels cannot match.
 It makes sense to tap into the potential, but be very careful how you do it; there's no faster way to alienate a person than forcibly selling.